kdbchau/Beloniformes-Opsin/README.md

 ## 3.1.
 Round 1

 In the very first round of read mapping, use the protein-coding opsin sequence from freshwater medaka.
 The mapping script is [here](https://github.com/kdbchau/Beloniformes/blob/main/Scripts/mapping.sh).
 This was run on the Niagara cluster from ComputeCanada.
 BWA is used as the mapping software.

+However, upon trial and error it was found that because of high sequence similarity in the LWS opsins (see this [paper](https://www.nature.com/articles/s41598-019-39978-6)), and in the RH2 opsins for the medakas, I used zebrafish (_Danio rerio_) LWS and guppy RH2 (_Poecilia reticulata_) opsins in the first round of read mapping.

 ```
 # Ran the script as follows on the cluster:

 # Sbatch to set up the script on the job queue, then gave it a job name "lwsa", then called the reference sequence (a fasta file with just the freshwater medaka opsin sequence), and an output filename.
-sbatch --job-name="lwsa" mapping.sh lwsa_medaka.fa lwsa_medaka_output
+sbatch --job-name="lwsa" mapping.sh sws2a_medaka.fa sws2a_medaka_output
 ```
 The above script will use a python script called [consensus.py](https://github.com/kdbchau/Beloniformes/blob/main/Scripts/consensus.py) which will then take all the mpileup files generated after the mapping, and create a multiple sequence alignment (MSA) which we can alter edit.